Whether you enjoy eggs sunny side up, poached or in egg salad, no one enjoys the stains they can leave on fabrics.

 How to Remove Egg Stains from Carpet

 After the egg lands on the carpet, lift up any solids away with a dull knife or spatula.
-Never rub because that pushes the egg deeper in the fibers.
+Never rub because that pushes the egg deeper into the fibers.

 Dip a clean white cloth into some plain water to rinse the area.
 It is particularly important to rinse away any cleaning solution because it can actually attract soil to the area.
 Blot until no more soapy residue remains.
 Allow the carpet to air dry away from direct heat or sunlight.
 Vacuum to lift carpet fibers.